nonamecrackers2/crackers-wither-storm-mod/docs/CONTRIBUTING.md

 Make sure to supply your mod list **if you have more mods installed other than Cracker's Wither Storm Mod.**

+If the bug is due to the game crashing, provide the crash report!
+If you don't your issue will be closed, and you will have to resubmit it.
+You can find crash reports in `.minecraft/crash-reports`

 **If you’re facing an issue, check the [Known Compatibility Issues](https://github.com/nonamecrackers2/crackers-wither-storm-mod/wiki/Known-Compatibility-Issues) page before reporting here as it may have a fix.**